 This graphic novel will keep you quivering with fear!
 Halloween has always been a night of tricks and treats, but this year, it’s nothing but a cornucopia of tricks as werewolves, demons, killers and zombies celebrate the festival of Samhain!

 Interestingly enough, I still have still not got around to checking out the 2009 film which this 4-issue series is an adaptation of, and to which a sequel has recently been announced, but I do enjoy this comic-book.
 Published the DC Comics imprint Wildstorm, and written by Marc Andreyko, based on the script by Michael Dougherty, with different artists drawing each chapter, this series takes place on Halloween night in the same small town.
 It’s sort of like an anthology, telling different stories of what people are up to this night.
-Each stories initially appears to be unconnected, but Dougherty cleverly manages to connect them as the series goes on.
-I’ll try to avoid giving away any major spoilers, because each story is chock-full of clever twists and cliffhangers that you’ll want to read for yourself (assuming YOU haven’t already seen the movie).
+Each story initially appears to be unconnected, but Dougherty cleverly manages to connect them as the series goes on.
+I’ll try to avoid giving away any major spoilers because each story is chock-full of clever twists and cliffhangers that you’ll want to read for yourself (assuming YOU haven’t already seen the movie).

 In CHAPTER ONE, Mike Huddleston is the artist.
 It opens with a married couple, Emma and Henry, returning home from a costume party, both slightly drunk.
 For whatever reason, Emma decides that she simply must take down their Halloween decorations immediately, while Henry goes inside to sleep.
 This turns out to be a mistake as Emma quickly finds herself attacked by an unseen figure.
 Then we switch to a greedy overweight little boy named Charlie, who approaches the house of Charlie Wilkins for trick or treat, but makes the mistake of not checking the candy before he eats.
-Its seems that Mr. Wilson has some rather strange Halloween traditions that he shares with his “innocent” young son, Billy.
+It seems that Mr. Wilson has some rather strange Halloween traditions that he shares with his “innocent” young son, Billy.
 Father/Son bonding was never like this…

 In CHAPTER TWO, Grant Bond is the artist.
 A group of kids in costumes are going around collecting Jack O Lanterns, and take them to an old abandoned Rock Quarry, where one of them tells the “urban legend” about how many years ago, a school bus full of 8 special needs children was deliberately driven into a mud pit, and then never heard from again.
 Among the group is Rhonda, a girl with special needs herself, and when she hears the voices of those dead children, she thinks the other kids she came with are just playing a trick on her.
 OR ARE THEY?!?